dhino2000/optic/docs/Suite2pROICheck/tutorial.md

 - **View**
   display ROIs of Fall.mat, and the choosed ROI is highlighted.
-  - **mouse click** : Choose the closest ROI after passing several conditions
+  - **mouse click** : Choose the closest ROI after passing ROI skip conditions

 - **ROI property**
   These explanations are derived from the [Suite2p documentation](https://suite2p.readthedocs.io/en/latest/outputs.html).